Living in Germany: a few tips for beginners

 Standard of living

 Compared to other European countries, the costs of living in Germany for a couple or a family are slightly higher in Germany than in the European Union.
 Living in Germany as a student will not cost you so much.
 The main living expenses in Germany are rent ranging between 290 and 560 euros per month and public health insurance (around €100).
 Provided your application is accepted, you won’t need to cover any tuition fees but be prepared to pay a semester fee to the university (€200 – €500) that covers tickets, academic services, equipment, technology and administrative expenses.
 Erasmus students however get the highest scholarship (around €500).
-If you are wondering if living in Germany as a student is a good idea, discounts on insurance, a ticket with unlimited use of public transport, 10-20% off in cinemas, theaters, shows, restaurants and museums may convince you.
-To sum up, average cost of living in Germany for students is around 800-900 euros per month.
+If you are wondering if living in Germany as a student is a good idea, discounts on insurance, a ticket with unlimited use of public transport, 10-20% off in cinemas, theatres, shows, restaurants and museums may convince you.
+To sum up, the average cost of living in Germany for students is around 800-900 euros per month.

 Ready to give living in Germany a try?